Is Usera neighborhood the next Lavapiés?

 I’ve got another guest post to share today…

-If you want to write something for me, just let me know.
+By the way, if you want to write something for me, just let me know.
 All I ask is that it’s useful or entertaining and on a topic related to Madrid or Spain.

 And so without any further ado…